plasmaofthedawn/2023adventofcode/readme.md

 i edited z80sim to not print out that giant logo at the beginning but otherwise it's just the newest one built. the binary is included though lol.

+make day13part1z80 i think is the make for it. output is in the hl register.